wp-plugins/youtube-simple-gallery/readme.txt

 * Portugu&ecirc;s (Default)
 * English
-* Fran&ccedil;ais
+* Fran&ccedil;ais by Mermouy
+* Persian (Iran) by Pouya Abbassi

+= Translate: =

+Do you want help me translate this plugin for your language?
+Please, send me your file <strong>.po</strong> for my email <mailto:chrdesigner@chrdesigner.com>

 == Description ==

-YouTube Simple Gallery is a plugin you can create an area for YouTube videos quickly with management by short code.
+YouTube Simple Gallery is a plugin you can create an area for YouTube videos quickly with management by shortcode.

-= Idiomas: =
+= Localizations =

 * Portugu&ecirc;s (Default)
 * English
-* Fran&ccedil;ais
+* Fran&ccedil;ais by Mermouy

-= Translate: =

-Do you want help me translate this plugin for your language?
-Please, send me your file <strong>.po</strong> for my email <mailto:chrdesigner@chrdesigner.com>

-= Update 2.0 =

-* Add support for widget
-* New page for settings to plugin with AutoPlay true or false, size of video and differents sizes for thumbnails
+* Persian (Iran) by Pouya Abbassi

-= New Updates 2.1 =
+= New Updates 2.2.0 =

-* Add French language
-* Filter per category
+* Update English Translation.
+* Added Support FontAwesome.css in the Admin Page.
+* Added new function for not display the related videos.
+* Added Persian (Iran) by Pouya Abbassi.
-* Add thumbnail preview in list and inside the post.
+* Added Playback quality in the video.
+* Added new features like: Show or Hide suggested videos, player controls and video title and player actions.
+* Added custom single page - "single-youtube-gallery.php"

 = Demo =